Become a CASA Volunteer

 Who is the dependent child?

-Dependent children are defined as those children who are under 18 years of age, who have no parent willing or able to care for them, or who are abandoned, abused, or neglected and under the care of the Department of Social and Health Services (DSHS) Children’s Administration.
+Dependent children are defined as those children who are under 18 years of age, who have no parent willing or able to care for them, or who are abandoned, abused, or neglected and under the care of the Department of Children, Youth and Families (DCYF) Children’s Administration.
 A court appointed special advocate may be appointed for these children to represent what is in their best interests to the court during the dependency process.

 CASA Volunteer Duties: